 BU/BUA 455 (3) Systems Approach-This course contains a traditional systems analysis and design course with a focus on problem identification, scope and decomposition.
-Students will learn how to model systems with an emphasis on business processes and process re-engineering (Hammer and Champy's approach).
+Students will learn how to model systems with an emphasis on business processes and process reengineering (Hammer and Champy's approach).

 BU/BUA 457 (3) Operations Management-This course provides an introduction to operations and supply chain management.
 Topics such as quality control, product, service and facility design, project management, capacity planning and various quantitative analysis tools will be reviewed.
-Prerequisite: ECN/ECA 325.
+Pre-requisite: ECN/ECA 325 or BU/BUA 261.